Green-Software-Foundation/if-plugins/src/lib/shell/README.md

 ### inputs
 The parameters included in the `inputs` field in the `impl` depend entirely on the model itself.
 A typical model plugin might expect the following common data to be provided as `inputs`:
-- `timestamp`: A timestamp for the specific input observation
+- `timestamp`: A timestamp for the specific input input
 - `duration`: The length of time these specific inputs cover

 ## Returns